We all come across this problem once in a while.

 Method three: File Explorer for the win!

-This method is by far the easiest, but also most unintuitive one to copy files over from your iPhone to PC/Mac.
-Where this method shines though, is in its versatility, meaning it doesn’t matter whether you’re running a Mac or get your things done using a Windows machine.
-It will work on both operating systems in the exact same way.
+This method is by far the easiest, but also most unintuitive one to copy files over from your iPhone to PC.
 So, you’re fired up?
 Great, let’s jump right into it!

 Step 1: Connect your iPhone

-Unlike other methods mentioned above, this one can only be executed using a wired connection meaning there is no way around connecting your iPhone physically to your Mac/Pc.
+Unlike other methods mentioned above, this one can only be executed using a wired connection meaning there is no way around connecting your iPhone physically to your PC.

 Step 2: Select files and drag'n'drop them!

 If you’re iPhone gets recognized by your machine you’ve done everything right and we’re ready to pursue.
-Go into the device section of your PC or Mac and double click on your iPhone.
+Go into the device section of your PC and double-click on your iPhone.

 The internal storage opens itself up to you, now you can basically scroll through all of the data which is obviously not organized at all, another downside of using the file explorer.